The Open Network archival node dump store

 Configuring DB

-We assume that you already have a running TON Node that you wish to inject database into, once you complete restore copy over db/config.json, db/keyring as well as keys from your existing node into restored db path.
-Also, make sure that db directory on restored ZFS filesystem belongs to validator user.
-Obviously your validator-engine needs to be pointed to the new db directory as well.
+We assume that you already have a running TON Node that you wish to inject database into, once you complete restore copy over config.json and keyring from your existing node db into restored db path.
+Also, make sure that data on restored ZFS filesystem belongs to user you run your node under.
+Obviously, your validator-engine needs to be pointed to the new db directory as well.
 Make sure you start validator-engine with following params:

 Please have patience once you start the node and observe the logs.
 Dump comes without dht caches, so it will take your node some time to find other nodes and then sync with them.
 Depending on age of snapshot your node might need from few hours to several days to catch up with network.
 This is normal.